airamez/SuperLogger/README.md

 # SuperLogger

-SuperLogger is a .Net C# logging solution aiming high avaiability, performance and load balance for log information.

-The project idea come from a requirement to provide an assynchronous logging mechanisn for .Net solution and Dynamic CRM Plugins and Workflow Activities.
-As CRM Online does not allow C# code to access the file system making harder to use logging APIs lke Log4Net.
+The idea for this project come from a requirement to provide an assynchronous, high avaiability, high performance and load balance logging mechanisn for .Net solution and Dynamic CRM (Plugins and Workflow Activities).
+The goal is to provide a logging solution that can handle thousands of logging requests simultaneously and impacting as less as possible the client applications.

-The Log4Net API is flexible enough to allow the creation of appenders however I decided to create a specific logging API to provide some functionality required for the projects I am working on.
-I really hope this project will help someone out there :P
+**I really hope this project will help someone out there :P**

 The solution is devided into the following components: